DaramolaDoes/OMSworks-predictive-models-with-ML/README.md

-# USA-Real-Estate-Dataset
+# The corresponding repo to upcoming videos on real-world regression problems predicting home prices in different cities in the United States.
-This repo contains a comprehensive dataset on cities selected for the 2024 real estate tournament &amp; their home prices between 2022-2024
+This repo contains a comprehensive dataset on cities selected for the 2024 real estate tournament &amp; their home prices between 2021-2024